-Join your colleagues in Bend, Oregon, for the 14th annual Northwest eLearn Conference.
+Join your colleagues in Vancouver, Washington, for the 15th annual Northwest eLearn Conference.
 Two full days of sessions on eLearning including lightning round presentations, roundtable discussions, and special speakers.

-Registration includes admission to the two-day conference, breakfast and lunch on both conference days, access to all social events, and schwag.
+Registration includes admission to the two-day conference, conference lunches, access to all social events, and schwag.

-*This rate is for graduate students who plan to attend both days of the conference.
-There are a total of 10 graduate student rates available.
+*There are a total of 10 graduate student rates available.
 To get this rate, please email email@example.com and include “NWeLearn: Grad Student Rates” in your subject.
 These discounts will be provided on a first come, first served basis.
-Any one institution can receive up to five (5) graduate student rates until September 1.
+Any one institution can receive up to five (5) graduate student rates until September 1st.
 If any coupons are remaining at that point, they can be purchased for additional students from the same institution.

 Call for Proposals